 9. You struggle with various insecurities

 Be it outer appearance or financial condition, each one of us feels insecure about something in life.
 Even the glamorous and perfect-looking models you see in fashion magazines can suffer from body image issues.
-You have your own set of issues to deal with.
+You may have your own set of other weighty issues to deal with.
 However, when these issues dominate your thoughts and take over your mind, you start feeling unhappy with life and cannot look at your strengths.

 What to do: Remind yourself that it is okay to have insecurities.
 But do not let your insecurity stop you from enjoying life.
 The next time you feel pulled back by insecurity, remind yourself that your life is not only about it and that there is more to you.